laoo/PGMTech/README.md

 ### Internal BIOS

-Machine starts up from internal BIOS.
-If cartridge is not inserted (or test button is pressed) it runs main menu.
-Without cartridge it is mirrored to first 8MB of address space.
+The machine starts up from its internal BIOS.
+If no cartridge is inserted (or the test button is pressed), the test menu is launched.
+Without a cartridge it is mirrored to the first 8MB of address space.

 ### Program ROM